rajatror/test-driving-conways-game-of-life-in-ruby/introduction/README.md

 Pure outside-in development can have some disadvantages:

-* It can be hard to find what causes a failing use case, since there aren't as many checks written for the internal components.
+* It can be hard to find what code causes a failing use case, since there aren't as many checks written for the internal components.
 * Checks which interact directly with the user interface and/or outside services such as databases and remote APIs get slow quickly.
 * If the developer does not spend time extracting sub-components they may wind up with a "big ball of mud" software design.

-To mitigate these concerns it's useful to write an outside-in use case, extract a sub-component, test drive the behavior of the sub-component, then write the next outside-in use case.
+To mitigate these concerns it's helpful to write an outside-in use case, extract a sub-component, test drive the behavior of the sub-component, then write the next outside-in use case.
 This provides your code with both user-facing use cases to demonstrate your code does what it's supposed to **and** low-level unit